 Another area where Apple Watch users are keen to see improvements is in battery life.
 However, the Apple Watch 7 doesn’t deliver this, retaining the same 18 hours of battery life as the Apple Watch 6.

-It’s not all bad, though; Apple has improved charging times and promises 8 hours of battery life from 8 minutes of charging.
+It’s not all bad, though; Apple has improved charging times by 33% and promises 8 hours of battery life from 8 minutes of charging, or 100% charge in around one hour.

 The Apple Watch 7 will be running the final release of WatchOS8.
 This offers a redesigned mindfulness app with additional features such as Pause to Relax mode, soothing animations, and data on how long you have spent practicing mindfulness.
 There will also be improved cycling data, assistive touch (this allows you to control the watch through gestures), and improvements to photos, messaging, and sleep data.